-This golden circle and snowmobile tour takes you to all of the attractions of the famous Golden Circle as well as to Langjökull glacier where you will join us for a snowmobile ride.
-This is a perfect tour for those who would like to add some glacier action to their sightseeing.
+This Golden Circle and snowmobile tour takes you to the three famous Golden Circle attractions and adds an exhilarating snowmobile ride on Langjökull Glacier into the mix.
+This is the perfect tour for those who want to add some action on the ice to their sightseeing experience.

 Meet on location

 - Thingvellir National Park

 - Geysir Hot Spring Area